 I’m happy to split up, and reconvene over a meal or an adult beverage at the end of the day, no problem.
 See…benevolent dictator.
 Vacation Planning with flexibility!

 I don’t like for friends to feel overwhelmed when they are planning travel!
 Let me help you!
 One way is to download my FREE Travel Planning Checklist.
 This will help you think through all the details, particularly when traveling overseas, which feels confusing to many people!
 Just click on the image below to get your FREE Travel Planning Guide and Check List!

-Summer is coming!
+Summer is coming, and we WILL start traveling again!
 Let the Vacation Planning commence!